TheRealAboutCode/plotHoleInLordOfTheRings/README/README.md

 # Discussions

+Note that the :=> sumbols have been used to separate redditors.

 ================================================================================================

 (1) Discussion #1: on /r/LOTR on Jan.
 24, 2019:

-AboutCode:=> My Great Eagles argument still seems to be going along, btw.
+:=>AboutCode:=> My Great Eagles argument still seems to be going along, btw.
 That's the point of this entire project.
 I have had at least one person agree that the Great Eagles could have been utilized for the crossing of the Ford at Rivendell.

-wjbc :=> [wjbc then brings to our attention the following:]
+:=>wjbc :=> [wjbc then brings to our attention the following:]

 -> The Eagles are a dangerous 'machine'.
 I have used them sparingly, and that is the absolute limit of their credibility or usefulness. --- J.R.R.
 Tolkien, Letter 210.

-AboutCode:=>
+:=>AboutCode:=>
 >>$>> J.R.R.
 Tolkien, Letter 210.

 Everybody quotes this letter.
 My response to this is the following: "One word.
 Envoys."
 For further details, see Argument #1.